EvgenySaenko/my-first-git-project/README.md

-This change is made on the master branch.
+This change is made on the feature branch.